Around the Merino--Welsh conjecture: improving Jackson's inequality: Introduction

 \end{Th}

-The proof of Theorem~\ref{main theorem} and Theorem~\ref{circuit length} are based on the theory of the permutation Tutte polynomial developed in the paper \cite{beke2024permutation}.
+The proofs of Theorem~\ref{main theorem} and Theorem~\ref{circuit length} are based on the theory of the permutation Tutte polynomials developed in the paper \cite{beke2024permutation}.
 While Theorem~\ref{circuit length} does not imply that paving matroids satisfy the Merino--Welsh conjecture, one can prove this fact by modifying the proof of Theorem~\ref{circuit length}.

-\textbf{Notations.} Throughout the paper $G=(V,E)$ is an arbitrary graph and $H=(A,B,E)$ is a bipartite graph. $K_{a,b}$ denotes the complete bipartite graph with parts of size $a$ and $b$. $S_k$ denotes the star graph on $k$ vertices.
+\textbf{Notation.} Throughout the paper $G=(V,E)$ is an arbitrary graph and $H=(A,B,E)$ is a bipartite graph. $K_{a,b}$ denotes the complete bipartite graph with parts of size $a$ and $b$. $S_k$ denotes the star graph on $k$ vertices, that is, $S_k=K_{1,k-1}$.
 For a vertex $v$ the degree of $v$ is denoted by $d_v$. $N_H(v)$ denotes the set of neighbors of $v$.
 If $H$ is clear from the context, then we simply write $N(v)$.